at a Glance Investment

 Batam will be given Visa on Arrival for most nationalities.
 Foreign

-nationals are allowed to buy and own houses, whether or not they
+nationals are allowed to buy houses, whether or not they

 More than 1,600 km of paved roads and highways are there to link

 all centers of activities.
 These roads are continuously being improved

 with the addition of lanes to anticipate the rapid growth of traffic.

 are four locations of seaport to serve cargo vessels and six locations

 of passenger ferry terminals around the island to minimize travel

 times to destinations with more than 100 trips daily serving Singapore

 and Malaysia.
 The biggest seaport in Kabil has berthing capacity